OfficeDev/office-js-docs-pr/docs/excel/custom-functions-get-started.md

 [Data types](custom-functions-data-types-concepts.md) are the best way to handle complex data structures in custom functions add-ins.
 Data types support [Excel errors](custom-functions-errors.md) and [formatted number values](custom-functions-data-types-concepts.md#output-a-formatted-number-value).
 Data types also allow for designing [entity value cards](excel-data-types-entity-card.md), extending Excel data beyond the 2-dimensional grid.

-## Improve the user experience of remote data calls
+## Improve the user experience of calls to external services

 Custom functions can fetch data from remote locations beyond the workbook, such as the web or a server.
-For more information about fetching remote data, see [Receive and handle data with custom functions](custom-functions-web-reqs.md).
-To maintain efficiency when making remote data calls, consider batching external calls, minimizing roundtrip duration for each call, and including messages in your add-in to communicate delays to your end user.
+For more information about fetching data from an external service, see [Receive and handle data with custom functions](custom-functions-web-reqs.md).
+To maintain efficiency when calling external services, consider batching external calls, minimizing roundtrip duration for each call, and including messages in your add-in to communicate delays to your end user.

 ### Batch custom function remote calls